webosose/cmake-modules-webos/REFERENCE.md

 `WEBOS_TARGET_CORE_OS` can also be used to conditionalize actions within the CMake script itself, by testing it with `STREQUAL`.

-###webos_distro_dep
-Adds a compiler flag and CMake symbol to indicate the distribution being targeted.

-	webos_distro_dep()

-This function takes the definition of `WEBOS_TARGET_DISTRO` from the CMake command line (supplied via `-DWEBOS_TARGET_DISTRO=<value>`) and passes it through to the compiler in a form suitable for conditional compilation.

-After being invoked, `WEBOS_TARGET_DISTRO` is guaranteed to be defined.
-It will either have the value supplied from the command line, or be set to `none`.
-In addition, a compiler flag will have been added of the form

-	-DWEBOS_TARGET_DISTRO_<uppercased-value>

-with any characters from the value of `WEBOS_TARGET_DISTRO` that can not appear in a preprocessor identifier converted to underscores.
-For example, with a command line of

-	cmake -DWEBOS_TARGET_DISTRO=webos-wearable

-invoking `webos_distro_dep()` will add the compiler flag

-	-DWEBOS_TARGET_CORE_DISTRO_WEBOS_WEARABLE

-allowing conditional code such as

-	#ifdef WEBOS_TARGET_CORE_DISTRO_WEBOS_WEARABLE
-		// building for webOS Wearable distribution
-	#endif

-`WEBOS_TARGET_CORE_DISTRO` can also be used to conditionalize actions within the CMake script itself, by testing it with `STREQUAL`.

-###webos_distro_variant_dep
-Adds a compiler flag and CMake symbol to indicate the variant of the distribution being targeted.

-	webos_distro_variant_dep()

-This function takes the definition of `WEBOS_TARGET_DISTRO_VARIANT` from the CMake command line (supplied via `-DWEBOS_TARGET_DISTRO_VARIANT=<value>`) and passes it through to the compiler in a form suitable for conditional compilation.

-After being invoked, `WEBOS_TARGET_DISTRO_VARIANT` is guaranteed to be defined.
-It will either have the value supplied from the command line, or be set to `normal`.
-In addition, a compiler flag will have been added of the form

-	-DWEBOS_TARGET_DISTRO_VARIANT_<uppercased-value>

-with any characters from the value of `WEBOS_TARGET_DISTRO_VARIANT` that can not appear in a preprocessor identifier converted to underscores.
-For example, with a command line of

-	cmake -DWEBOS_TARGET_DISTRO_VARIANT=lite

-invoking `webos_distro_variant_dep()` will add the compiler flag

-	-DWEBOS_TARGET_CORE_DISTRO_VARIANT_LITE

-allowing conditional code such as

-	#ifdef WEBOS_TARGET_CORE_DISTRO_VARIANT_LITE
-		// building for "lite" distribution variant
-	#endif

-`WEBOS_TARGET_CORE_DISTRO_VARIANT` can also be used to conditionalize actions within the CMake script itself, by testing it with `STREQUAL`.

 ###webos_include_install_paths
 Create a header file containing all #defines for WEBOS_INSTALL_* variables and